mikeryanmay/cv/cv.md

 ## Presentations

+9. **May, M. R.** & Meyer, X. (2022). *TensorPhylo: a high-performance library for a general class of state-dependent birth-death models* `Joint Annual Evolution Meeting`.
 8. **May, M. R.** & Rothfels, C. J. (2021). *Mistreating birth-death models as priors in phylogenetic analysis compromises our ability to compare models.* `Botanical Society of America Conference`.
 (Invited.)
 7. **May, M. R.**, Contreras, D. L., Sundue, M. A., Nagalingum, N. S., Looy, C. V., & Rothfels, C. J. (2021). *Inferring the total-evidence timescale of marattialean fern evolution in the face of model sensitivity.* `Joint Annual Evolution Meeting`.
 6. **May, M. R.** & Moore, B. R. (2017). *A Bayesian method for inferring discrete-state dependent rates of continuous-trait evolution.* `Joint